Love Island USA season 7: Future appearances

 In 2025, Andreina Santos-Marte, Charlie Georgiou and Chris Seeley all competed on season two of Love Island Games.

-Santos-Marte and Seeley are also set to appear on season two of Love Island: Beyond the Villa alongside Amaya Espinal, Belle-A Walker, Bryan Arenales, Clarke Carraway, Coco Watson, Gracyn Blackmore, Hannah Fields, Iris Kendall, Jeremiah Brown, Pepe Garcia-Gonzalez, Taylor Williams, and TJ Palma.
+In 2026, Zac Woodworth returned for the third series of Love Island: All Stars.
+Santos-Marte, Georgiou and Seeley appeared on season two of Love Island: Beyond the Villa alongside Amaya Espinal, Belle-A Walker, Bryan Arenales, Clarke Carraway, Coco Watson, Gracyn Blackmore, Hannah Fields, Iris Kendall, Jeremiah Brown, Pepe Garcia-Gonzalez, Taylor Williams and TJ Palma Austin Shepard and Nic Vansteenberghe both made guest appearances.
+Vansteenberghe is set to compete on the second season of Destination X. Elan Bibas is set to compete on the fourth season of The Traitors Canada.

 Production

 On November 23, 2023, Peacock renewed Love Island: USA for both season six and seven.
 Ariana Madix returned as host for her second season, with Iain Stirling once again providing narration.
 Love Island Australia host Sophie Monk joined as the new host of Love Island USA: Aftersun, though Maura Higgins returned as host for the last episode.
 Season two finalist Cely Vazquez returned as social media ambassador alongside Love Island Australia contestant Callum Hole, who brought all the behind-the-scenes gossip and interviews.
 Eyal Booker filled in as the Aftersun host for one episode, while Paige DeSorbo and Megan Thee Stallion made a special appearance in the villa to host a competition each.
-On June 13, 2025, it was announced that there would be a reunion which aired on August 25 and Love Island Games would air on September 16 on Peacock, hosted by Madix.
+On June 13, 2025, it was announced that there would be a reunion which aired on August 25 and Love Island Games would air on September 16 on Peacock, hosted by Madix and Andy Cohen.